The streaming engine that starts embedded

 | License | Apache 2.0 | Apache 2.0 | Apache 2.0 | Apache 2.0 | Proprietary |

-Bold cells show where a competitor has a clear advantage.
-LaminarDB wins on latency and deployment flexibility.
-It loses on maturity, horizontal scale, and ecosystem breadth.
+Bold cells mark a clear competitor advantage.
+LaminarDB leads on latency and deployment flexibility, and trails on maturity, horizontal scale, and ecosystem breadth.

 When to choose something else